eleonora2687/pokemon/README.md

 b) create a MYSQL database instance and put the credentials in the .env file (if you dont have an env file, create one based on .env.example)

+c)run php artisan key:generate

-c) run composer install
+d) run composer install

-d) run npm install
+e) run npm install

-e) run php artisan migrate:fresh --seed to create the database and fetch all the data from the API
+f) run php artisan migrate:fresh --seed to create the database and fetch all the data from the API